planvtech/robo-v-mcu-demo/README.md

 - [this page](https://github.com/espressif/esp-aws-expresslink-eval) provides useful information about how to setup the ESP board
 - the ESP is expected to communicate to OpenHW's AWS IoT Core: make sure your ESP has been registered by asking OpenHW's team
 - the ESP must have WiFi access; the userguide mentioned above explains how to do it; the relevant commands are also in the `iot_task.c` file (`at_set_wifi()` function), but are commented out
+- the same function allows to configure the correct Endpoint: ask OpenHW's team the address of the actual endpoint

 Board connections
 - host PC to Nexys board (J6)